Synchronous and Asynchronous programming are the two terms that make a beginner confuse the most. But you don’t have to worry about this anymore.

 - A huge amount of resources and computing power may require if the request increases.

 Synchronous or Asynchronous Programming: Which Is Better?

-From the above pros and cons, you can see both methods work great in different scenarios.
+From the above pros and cons, you can see that both methods work great in different scenarios.
 Therefore, it is very difficult to say one is better than another.

 Still, both have their own use cares.
 It depends on your requirements and the type of application you are working on to decide when to use asynchronous programming and when to use synchronous programming.

-If your application gets a large number of requests and does not have CPU-intensive operations like video editing, photo editing, data processing then asynchronous programming is a great choice for you.
+If your application gets a large number of requests and does not have CPU-intensive operations like video editing, photo editing, and data processing then asynchronous programming is a great choice for you.

 You can use Nodejs as your server-side technology.
 Asynchronous programming is also good for real-time data transfer like a chat application.
 It can transfer data very quickly.